Submit a Freedom Project Now <--Click here!

 This is a site created primarily to support elementary-level (Kindergarten-6th grade) teachers in creating and implementing freedom projects with their students.
 Other adult professionals and children are also welcome to adapt the ideas to their own settings, such as after-school clubs, camps, or scout organizations.

-The web-site will serve as a clearinghouse so that elementary teachers across the globe may adapt the posted projects to work in their own particular settings.
+This website is a clearinghouse for elementary teachers across the globe to adapt posted projects that work in their own particular settings.
 Project contents/approaches can vary widely, either focusing at local grass roots level or connecting children internationally.

 Even though FDR and Rockwell were Americans who created and inspired the noble ideas and paintings of the 4 freedoms, this website is for ALL cultures, for all people committed to educating children about the meaning of freedom.